jomizrac/CatFacts/README.md

 Exercise for BW DX internship

-This program sends a random cat fact to a list of numbers given in a JSON file, waiting 3 seconds between messages
+This program sends a random cat fact to a list of numbers given in a JSON file, waiting 3 seconds between messages Example JSON files for numbers and cat facts have been included in this Git Repo

 To run: